What in the Word?!

 Updated: November 13, 2024

 Decodable words, heart words, high frequency words, sight words… What do all these terms mean and how should we teach these different words?
-If you’ve ever wanted clarification about this, keep reading!
+If you’ve ever wanted clarification about this or needed a quick references to send others, keep reading!

 ✏️ Decodable Words (Regular Words)